 Lemongrass oil, popularly known for its antimicrobial properties acts as an insect repellant and kills ants and mosquitoes die to its geraniol and citral content.
-The soothing and refreshing aroma of the therapeutic oil also helps in getting relief from a headache, anxiety, irritability, drowsiness, stress and insomnia.
-The aromatic oil helps in relaxing your muscles and get relief from muscle strain, stomach ache, migraines, headaches, toothache, menstrual cramp, and rheumatism.
+The soothing and refreshing aroma of the therapeutic oil also helps in stress relief and getting relief from a headache, anxiety, irritability, drowsiness, and insomnia.
+The aromatic oil helps relax your muscles and relieve muscle strain, stomach aches, migraines, headaches, toothache, menstrual cramps, and rheumatism.

 Here are some ways to use the lemongrass essential oil during pregnancy:

 - You can prepare a refreshing foot bath by adding few drops of lemongrass oil to a tub of lukewarm water.
 Soak your feet in the water for 10-15 minutes.
-For severe feet pain, you can also add one tablespoon of Epsom salt to the water.
+For severe feet pain, you can also add one tablespoon of Epsom saltiXA bath salt used for minor aches and inflammation. to the water.

 - Try making an aromatic massage oil by diluting lemongrass oil with almond or jojoba oil.
 Apply the mixture to the affected regions of pain like joints, or head.